All students have the right to an education.

 Attendance is an important part of this course.
 Students who miss instructional time may have difficulty completing assignments.
 Students with excused absences are allowed to make up missed work.
 However, it is the student’s responsibility to request missing work and arrange a time other than instructional time to have any assignments explained.

-Missed exams and quizzes should be made up within a week of the missed exam or quiz.
+Missed exams and quizzes should be made up within one week of the missed exam or quiz.
+Failure to make up the exam or quiz within one week will result in a zero for the exam or quiz with no further opportunity to make up the missed exam or quiz.
 Students who will be absent during a semester final must contact the instructor as soon as possible to schedule a time to make up the final.

 It is the student’s responsibility to make up all missed work in a timely manner.